 Communicating via video relay services or third-party interpreters leaves you at the mercy of whoever is available for your call.

-Oftentimes, third-party interpreters are not familiar with your company culture, jargon, or processes — yet you are forced to trust them to represent your brand accurately to customers.
+Oftentimes, third-party interpreters are not familiar with your company culture, jargon, or processes — yet you are forced to trust them to represent your brand accurately to customers in ASL.

 Communicate directly with deaf customers.

 With Connect Direct, this third-party obstacle is removed.
 Your employees represent your company accurately and successfully, furthering your company’s standards and reputation.
 This is an ideal customer service experience.

 Deaf respondents said it was important to communicate in their native language, ASL.
 Connect Direct can help your organization communicate with deaf clients directly.

 *CSD Project Endeavor Final Program Evaluation Report covering January 1, 2010 through June 30, 2013

 Direct communication can help ensure faster, more accurate results and resolutions.
 But that’s not all.
 There are multiple benefits to providing customer service in ASL through Connect Direct:

 - Creation of brand loyalty among customers through top-notch training, marketing, and support

 - Support for internal needs, such as technical support or human resources